-The firm represents employees, unions, co-ops, and certain very small businesses (less than 15 employees).
+The firm represents employees, unions, co-ops, 501(c)(3)'s and certain very small businesses (fewer than 15 employees).
 Our representation is exclusively in the area of labor and employment litigation.

 That may seem narrow, but it is not.
 Employment is a vast and extremely complex field of law - and it is always changing.

-Learn more about the areas of practice in the firm:
+Learn more about the work of the firm:

 Pursuant to MRPC 7.4(a)(2)

 FREE BACKGROUND INFORMATION AVAILABLE UPON REQUEST

 This site is for general information only, and creates no attorney-client relationship.
 Sending inquiries to the firm does not create an attorney-client relationship.
 By calling or emailing the firm, you are consenting to receive return calls, emails, mailings and text messages from the firm.